Muay Thai

 Unlike many martial arts that focus on katas (or forms), Muay Thai is straightforward and to the point.
 There is no elaborate or detailed choreography and the moves are not designed to be performed for entertainment purposes.
 Muay Thai is a stand-up striking style that was developed to hurt the opponent in the most efficient way.
 They are effective yet instinctive enough to be picked up easily.
 No need for memorizing fancy, complicated movements.
 Easy as 1-2-3.

-What to Wear for Muay Thai Training?
+What To Wear For Muay Thai Training?

-Dress code:
+Dress Code:

 Like most other sports, Muay Thai competitions require participants to be dressed in the right attire.
 Most professional events, such as YOKKAO events, provide official fightgear and fightwear as they might be broadcasted on television on streamed live on social media.